isaacvigil/TrackLight/CLERK_BILLING_AUDIT.md

 1. **Test with free_user plan:**
    - ✅ Can add up to 20 applications
-   - ✅ Cannot delete applications (shows upgrade prompt)
+   - ✅ Can delete applications
    - ✅ Cannot add notes (shows upgrade prompt)
    - ✅ Can edit all fields
    - ✅ Sees "Upgrade to Pro" button

 2. **Test with pro plan:**
-   - ✅ Can add up to 1,000 applications
+   - ✅ Can add unlimited applications (up to 10,000 effective limit)
    - ✅ Can delete applications
    - ✅ Can add notes
    - ✅ Can edit all fields